FramnkRulez/go-llm-router/README.md

 	}

 	result, err := router.QueryWithOptions(context.Background(), []gollmrouter.Message{
-		{Role: "user", Content: "What is the current time and calculate 15 * 23?"}, }, options)
+		gollmrouter.NewGeminiUserMessage("What is the current time and calculate 15 * 23?"),
+	}, options)
 	if err != nil {
 		log.Fatal(err)